rel4-git/docs/devices/Sonoff-S20.md

 Sonoff S20 comes in 4 different plug type variations.
 Flashing process will be the same for each type.

+For Version 2.1.0 with different PCB look at the end of the page.

 ## Serial Connection

 Please see the [Hardware Preparation](installation/Hardware-Preparation) page for general instructions.